Werner-Staeblein/Project-2-modified-resubmit/README.md

 ![Logo](assets/icons/icons8-javascript-240.png)

 The logo is shown on all pages of the website.
-The logo likewise is a hyperlink to restart the trivia if the user either wants to restart a new round of questions while already having started on a round of questions.
+The logo likewise is a hyperlink to restart the trivia if the user wants to restart a new round of questions while already having started on a round of questions.

 The logo can likewise be clicked by the user to play another trivia round (user control) once a trivia round has been completed.

 If a trivia round is NOT started, the functionality of "restarting" a quiz round is NOT working simply because no trivia round has been started.
-Because no trivia round was started, the functionality of "restart" does not work on the opening screen where the trivia is explained.
-This behavior of the clickable logo is as intended.
+Because no trivia round was started, the functionality of "Retry" does not work on the opening screen where the trivia is explained.
+This behavior of the clickable logo is as an intended feature.

 On hover, a tooltip is displayed with information that the quiz can be restarted with a click on the logo.

 ### Start Page quiz instructions page

-<span style="color: red; font-weight: bold;">Reminder: opening page changed / new image needed</span>

 On the start page, the instructions for the quiz are provided.
 The user is informed that questions are randomly drawn from a set of questions.
 The button named 'Start JS Quiz' is prominently placed so that a user can easily navigate to the start of the quiz.

 The user is likewise informed prominently with red-colored text that the trivia app provides user feedback with audio sound.
 The user is free to turn off sound effects on the device used for the application.

-<span style="color: red; font-weight: bold;">Reminder: opening page changed / new image needed</span>

 ![Start Page](readme_assets/start_page_instructions.png)